The deadline to register to vote in the November 6, 2018 general election is October 9, 2018.

 Early Voting: October 15, 2018 to November 5, 2018

-Request for Absentee Ballot: Received by Friday November 2, 2018
+Request for Absentee Ballot: Must be received by Friday November 2, 2018

 Requirements to be eligible to register to vote in Georgia